Concept | Build modes#

 Watch the video

 Datasets in Dataiku often have dependencies on upstream datasets in the Flow.
-As a result, these downstream datasets can become outdated if changes are made to preceding datasets or recipes.
+As a result, these downstream datasets can become outdated if users make changes to preceding datasets or recipes.

 Note

-Once you’ve learned these strategies, you can apply them to building other objects in Dataiku like models and model evaluation stores.
+You can apply the same strategies to building other objects in Dataiku like models and model evaluation stores.

 Build modes#